 - Rental car damage

 - Covid-19 illness of you or a family member

 - Job loss

 We make it easy to add travel insurance when you book your accommodations through our website.
 You may also purchase directly by clicking here.

 Guidelines for Travelers to Maui County

-Effective October 15, 2020, all travelers arriving in Hawaii from out-of-state, who wish to avoid the 14-day quarantine, are required to get a valid COVID-19 test within 72 hours of their trip and to show proof of a negative test result UPON ARRIVAL at the airport.
+All travelers arriving in Hawaii from out-of-state, who wish to avoid the 14-day quarantine, are required to get a valid COVID-19 test within 72 hours of their trip and to show proof of a negative test result UPON ARRIVAL at the airport.
 Anyone who arrives without their negative test result in-hand will be required to complete the 14-day quarantine, regardless of whether the result becomes available after leaving the airport.

 Travelers to Maui County from any destination outside of Maui County: